-- 11-118.5(8A) Use of competitive selection.
+11-118.5(8A) Use of competitive selection.
 State agencies may procure non-master agreement services from private entities without competition when the estimated value does not exceed \$5,000.
-Agencies shall use competitive selection to acquire services from private entities when the estimated annual value of the service contract is greater than \$5,000 or when the estimated value of the multiyear service contract in the aggregate, including any renewals, is greater than \$15,000 unless there is adequate justification for a sole source or emergency procurement pursuant to rule 11-118.7(8A) or 11-118.8(8A) or another provision of law. - 118.5(1) When the estimated annual value of the service contract is greater than \$50,000 or the estimated value of the multiyear service contract in the aggregate, including any renewals, exceeds \$150,000, a state agency shall use a formal competitive selection process to procure the service. - 118.5(2) When the estimated annual value of the service contract is greater than \$5,000 but less than \$50,000 and the estimated value of the multiyear service contract in the aggregate, including any renewals, does not exceed \$150,000, a state agency, in its sole discretion, shall use either a formal or informal competitive selection process to engage a service provider. - 118.5(3) The requirement to use competitive selection to select a service provider when the estimated annual value of the service contract is greater than \$5,000 or when the estimated value of the multiyear service contract in the aggregate, including renewals, is greater than \$15,000 applies even when the state agency purchases services from a private entity and designates the contract it enters into with the private entity as a 28E agreement.
+Agencies shall use competitive selection to acquire services from private entities when the estimated annual value of the service contract is greater than \$5,000 or when the estimated value of the multiyear service contract in the aggregate, including any renewals, is greater than \$15,000 unless there is adequate justification for a sole source procurement pursuant to rule 11-118.7(8A) or emergency procurement pursuant to rule 11-118.8(8A) or unless awarded to a targeted small business pursuant to 11-paragraph 117.5(2) "a" or procured pursuant to another exception to competitive selection under another provision of law.

+118.5(1) When the estimated annual value of the service contract is greater than \$50,000 or the estimated value of the multiyear service contract in the aggregate, including any renewals, exceeds \$150,000, a state agency shall use a formal competitive selection process to procure the service.

+118.5(2) When the estimated annual value of the service contract is greater than \$5,000 but less than \$50,000 and the estimated value of the multiyear service contract in the aggregate, including any renewals, does not exceed \$150,000, a state agency, in its sole discretion, shall use either a formal or informal competitive selection process to engage a service provider.

+118.5(3) The requirement to use competitive selection to select a service provider when the estimated annual value of the service contract is greater than \$5,000 or when the estimated value of the multiyear service contract in the aggregate, including renewals, is greater than \$15,000 applies even when the state agency purchases services from a private entity and designates the contract it enters into with the private entity as a 28E agreement.

-[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 4182C, IAB 12/19/18, effective 1/23/19]
+[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 4182C, IAB 12/19/18, effective 1/23/19; ARC 4845C, IAB 1/1/20, effective 2/5/20]